harry0128/11501_CS203A/README.md

 # 11501_CS203A

 ## Course Information
 Course: CS203A

-content: Data Structure
+Content: Data Structures

-some concept in the class: array, vector, linked list, tree...
+Some concepts in the class: arrays, vectors, linked lists, trees...

 ## Student Information
 Name: TSENG HSUAN-CHIH